snsolomar/FlexBoxDemo/README.md

 - space-evenly will do the same thing as space around, but leaves the same space in between the edges and between items

 # Align-items:
-- same as above, but insteads aligns items on the vertical axis
+- same as above, but insteads aligns items on the cross axis